George N. Fulton

-George William Newman Fulton (1834-1894) was a noted potter who worked in Alleghany County, Virginia and in Fincastle, Virginia.
+George William Newman Fulton (1834-1894) was a potter who worked in Alleghany County, Virginia and in Fincastle, Virginia.

 Early life

 George N. Fulton was born in Loudoun County, Virginia in 1834, but by 1835 the family had moved to Fultonham, Ohio, located in Muskingum County, Ohio., His father, James Fulton, was a local potter.
 His mother, Mary Ellen Newman Fulton, oversaw the family as George Fulton learned his trade from his father.

-During the 1850s he worked as a brick maker and Bricklayer, but by 1856 he had moved to Richmond, Virginia, to work in the pottery shop of David Parr.
+During the 1850s he worked as a brick maker and bricklayer, but by 1856 he had moved to Richmond, Virginia, to work in the pottery shop of David Parr.
 There he is known to have decorated a 20-gallon cooler.

 Military service

 George Fulton was 28 years old when he enlisted as a private in the Union Army on July 23, 1862, with Company E of the 9th West Virginia Volunteer Infantry Regiment.
 In November 1864 he transferred to Company B of the 1st West Virginia Veteran Volunteer Infantry Regiment.
 A family tradition says that George Fulton was made a prisoner by Confederate forces at White Sulfur Springs, West Virginia.
 It was while escaping from the Confederate troops that he saw the clay deposits in a cave near Potts Creek.